USERSAKSHAMJAIN/CODSOFT/IRIS Flower Classification/README.md

-Task : develop a model that can classify IRIS flowers into different species based on their sepal and petal measurements.
+Task : Develop a model that can classify IRIS flowers into different species based on their sepal and petal measurements.

 Data Description : The Iris flower dataset consists of three species: setosa, versicolor, and virginica.
 These species can be distinguished based on their measurements.